opf/openproject/docs/user-guide/projects/README.md

 ![delete a project](delete-a-project.png)

-Also, you can delete a project via the [projects overview](./project-lists/).
+You can also delete a project via the [projects overview list](./project-lists/).

 **Note**: Deleting projects is only available for System administrators.